 Spyke's Ale

-2011 will be the first year that Spyke Golding has not been involved with the Nottingham Beer Festival.
-Friends, colleagues and acquaintances will, however, be able to raise a glass and remember the man who was sometimes referred to as 'Mr Nottingham CAMRA'.
+2011 was the first year that Spyke Golding had not been involved with the Nottingham Beer Festival.
+Friends, colleagues and acquaintances were, however, be able to raise a glass and remember the man who was sometimes referred to as 'Mr Nottingham CAMRA'.

 Spyke was, for many years, CAMRA’s brewery contact for Shipstone brewery and his love for Shipstones bitter was well known.
-In recognition of this, Castle Rock Brewery are launching a tribute ale for Spyke with a beer that is modelled on that fine Nottingham beer.
+In recognition of this, Castle Rock Brewery launched a tribute ale for Spyke with a beer that is modelled on that fine Nottingham beer.

-Adrian Redgrove, Head Brewer has produced his own take on a similar style of beer that will be suitably dry and hoppy at 3.9% ABV and using what else but Goldings hop variety!
+Adrian Redgrove, Head Brewer produced his own take on a similar style of beer that is suitably dry and hoppy at 3.9% ABV and using what else but Goldings hop variety!

-The all-important transfer of the precious ale in preparation for bottling - A brave man is Steve Westby - Chair of Nottingham CAMRA!!
+The all-important transfer of the precious ale in preparation for bottling - the brave man is Steve Westby - Chair of Nottingham CAMRA!!

 The Vat and Fiddle